rohits713/awesome-computer-science-opportunities/README.md

  * [BaseCS](https://medium.com/basecs) - Explains computer science basics in easy-to-digest articles.
 Also in [podcast](https://www.codenewbie.org/basecs) format.
  * [Tutorials Point](http://tutorialspoint.com) - tutorials for technologies like web, mobile and many more.
  * [Introduction to Computer Science - CS101](https://classroom.udacity.com/courses/cs101/) - introduction to computer science in python language.
+ * [Software Engineering](https://artoftesting.com/software-engineering) - This tutorial introduces you to Software Engineering and helps you understand its various fundamentals in detail with examples.

  ### Open Source